Optimized Coefficient of performance of Power law dissipative Carnot like Refrigerator: Power law dissipative Carnot-like Refrigerator

+It is well known that there is a dependence of $1/\tau$ scaling ($\tau$ is the controlling time in which the process takes place) of the irreversible entropy production in all the four finite time processes(two isothermal and two adiabatic) \cite{esposito,ma}.
+But some recent studies showed that the irreversible entropy production in a finite time adiabatic process is associated with a $1/\tau^2$ scaling \cite{square}.
+This naturally leads to an assumption of various powers of $\tau$ to exactly match the dissipation in real heat engines \cite{pon, ponnil}.
+We believe strongly that a concept which is true for heat engines, can equally be valid for refrigerators.
+Thus a more generalized power law dissipative model describing all levels of dissipation of real refrigerators have been proposed and validated in the present work.
+Considering these facts and from Eqs.~(\ref{isoexp}) to ~(\ref{adiabcomp}), the irreversible entropy production associated with the isothermal and adiabatic processes can be written in a generalized power law dissipative form as \cite{pon2,pon},

-with $i:c,h$ and $\sigma_{i} = \lambda_{i}\Sigma_{i}$ in which $\alpha_{i}$ and $\lambda_{i}$ are the tuning parameters and $\Sigma_{i}$ are the isothermal dissipation coefficients.
-The presence of $\delta \ge 0$ in the above expression signifies the level of dissipation present in the system. $\delta =1$ denotes that the system is in normal or low-dissipation regime, and $0<\delta <1$ and $\delta >1$ indicates that the system is in sub dissipation regime and super dissipation regime respectively \cite{TU}.
-Similar power law dissipation is also obeyed during the adiabatic process with non-adiabatic dissipation and the entropy productions associated with the adiabatic expansion and compression can be written as \cite{pon},
+with $i:a,b,c,h$ and $\sigma_{i} = \lambda_{i}\Sigma_{i}$ in which $\alpha_{i}$ and $\lambda_{i}$ are the tuning parameters and $\Sigma_{i}$ are the dissipation coefficients for isothermal and adiabatic processes.
+The parameter, $\alpha_{i}$ provides the internal tuning of the system energy level and $\lambda_{i}$ provides external control to drive the system during adiabatic and isothermal processes \cite{he, he2}.
+The presence of $\delta \ge 0$ in the above expression signifies the level of dissipation present in the system. $\delta =1$ denotes that the system is in normal or low-dissipation regime, and $0<\delta <1$ and $\delta >1$ indicates that the system is in sub dissipation regime and super dissipation regime respectively \cite{yang,pon}.